6028 S. Gallup St.

 Littleton, CO 80120

-Food and drink cannot be brought into the museum or onto the farm sites.
+Food and drink may not be brought into the museum or onto the farm sites.

-For our younger visitors and their parents, the Kids' Connection provides interactive hands-on exhibits in a fun learning environment.
+For the museum's younger visitors, the Kids' Connection provides interactive hands-on exhibits and activities.

 The Littleton Museum is accredited by the American Association of Museums and is the first museum in Colorado to be recognized as an Affiliate of the Smithsonian Institution.